seriim/CODSOFT/Level2-Task2-OnlineQuizMaker/README.md

 ## 🛠️ Technologies Used

 - **Frontend**: Vue.js
   A modern JavaScript framework for building responsive and reactive user interfaces.
-- **Backend**: Node.js
-  Handles API development and server-side logic seamlessly.
-- **Database**: MongoDB
-  A scalable NoSQL database to store quizzes and user data effectively.
-- **Styling**: Tailwind CSS
+- **Styling**: CSS
   Provides a modern, scalable design system to enhance the application's aesthetic.

 ---